 I’ve combined that knowledge with what I consider my own ‘business expertise’ to help you turn out a business that is enjoyable and profitable.

-Babysitting is a common money making idea.
+Childcare is a common money making idea.
 It probably always will be because kids will always be around and they will always need to be taken care of.

 You don’t have to be a teenage girl to be a good babysitter, but if you are a teenage girl who likes kids, you will like this job a lot.

-Babysitting is great because it can pay well, it doesn’t have to come with a commitment in the same way a regular job would (ie. set hours, payroll, etc.), and if you love kids, you get to spend lots of time with them.
+Starting a babysitting service is great because it can pay well, it doesn’t have to come with a commitment in the same way a regular job would (ie. set hours, payroll, etc.), and if you love kids, you get to spend lots of time with them.
 Also, you can start babysitting at a younger age.

-Getting Started with a Babysitting Business
+Getting Started with a Daycare Business

 Most people don’t think of babysitting as a business, but that is exactly what it is.
 If you treat it like a small business, all aspects will go smoother and you will be more successful.